ChampCar Endurance Series: National Championship

+ChampCar holds a National Championship race.
+Its rules and regulations are as follows.

+1.5.1.
 An annual National Championship event will be held at a track designated by the CEO.
-Sonoma Raceway, located in Sonoma California was chosen for the 2020 TireRack.com ChampCar Endurance Series National Championship.
-The race will take place on February 15 and 16, 2020.

-The 2021 TireRack.com ChampCar Endurance Series National Championship race will be held at Road America.

-1.5.1.
-In order to qualify for the National Championship, a ChampCar team must:
+1.5.1.1.
+To qualify for the National Championship, a ChampCar team must:

-a.
-Finish in the top 80 in points for the previous season.
+A. Finish in the top 75 in points for the previous season.

-b.
-Teams must compete in at least two (2) events in the previous season.
+B. Teams must compete in at least three (3) event weekends.

 1.5.2.
 The winner of the National Championship:

-a.
-All qualified teams carry their top two (2) season finish points into the Championship.
+A. All qualified teams carry their top three (3) season finish points into the Championship, which will be used for seeding purposes.

-b.
-Finish points from the Championship will be added to the season point total.

-c.
-Lowest point total wins the National Championship.
+B. The championship is a winner-take-all event.
+Win the race to win the Championship.

 1.5.3.
 Bring the same car you raced to qualify for the Championship.

-No replacement cars shall be considered qualified, including significant changes to otherwise qualified vehicles.
+1.5.3.1.
+If a Championship-qualified car is totaled during the season, a replacement car can take its place in the Championship, provided the new car is the same generation, make, model, and options as the original qualified car.
+The new car must be inspected by ChampCar tech and approved as a qualified replacement.

 1.5.4.
-A minimum of TWO (2) original team drivers must be a part of the Championship team.
+A minimum of TWO (2) original team drivers from one or both qualifying races must complete at least one championship race lap.

 1.5.5.
-Championship events are NOT exclusive – anyone can enter.
+Championship events are NOT exclusive; anyone can enter.